+The range of $\alpha$ arises due to the fact that $\efN$ can grow at most linearly with $\nrN$.

 {\bf 5.
-Quantum Effective Numbers, Quantum $\mu$-entropy and $\mu$-Entanglement}
+Quantum Effective Numbers, Quantum $\mu$-Entropy and $\mu$-Entanglement}

-Like naturals, effective numbers were constructed to characterize collections of arbitrary objects acting as autonomous wholes i.e. not sharing ``parts" with each other.
+Similarly to naturals, effective numbers were constructed to characterize collections of objects acting as autonomous wholes i.e. not sharing ``parts" with one other.
 This aspect is generic in situations where counting is normally considered to make sense.
-Thus, we were justified to use effective numbers to count the states of orthonormal basis, or the subspaces in orthogonal decomposition of the Hilbert space.
+Thus, we were justified to use effective numbers to count the states of orthonormal basis, or the subspaces from the orthogonal decomposition of the Hilbert space.
 Incidentally, these autonomous objects play a crucial role in quantum measurement process, and thus the uncertainty.

 When the boundaries between objects become fuzzy and/or their contents can be shared in some manner, counting has to be modified, if at all possible, to accommodate the commonality.
 In the quantum context, situation of this type arises when inquiring about the state content of a density matrix.
-Here we do not mean the abundance of elements from arbitrary fixed basis.\footnote{The answer to that question, namely $\sum_{i=1}^\nrN \cf(q_i)$ where $q_i=\sum_{j=1}^J p_j \mid \!\! \langle \,i \!\mid \! \psi_j \,\rangle \!\! \mid^2$, represents the $\mu$-uncertainty of $\dm$ with respect to basis $\{ \,\mid \! i \,\rangle \, \}$, and involves only a direct application of effective counting.} Rather, we are interested in an absolute concept specifying the number of states effectively participating in the mixture.
+Here we do not mean the abundance of elements from arbitrary fixed basis.\footnote{The answer to that question, namely $\sum_{i=1}^\nrN \cf(q_i)$ where $q_i=\sum_{j=1}^J p_j \mid \!\! \langle \,i \!\mid \! \psi_j \,\rangle \!\! \mid^2$, represents the $\mu$-uncertainty of $\dm$ with respect to basis $\{ \,\mid \! i \,\rangle \, \}$, and involves only a direct application of effective counting.} Rather, we are interested in a basis-independent characteristic specifying the number of independent states effectively participating in the mixture.
 Thus, consider a density matrix $\dm$, namely

 where the number $J$ of distinct states $\mid \!\psi_j \rangle$ from $\nrN$-dimensional Hilbert space is arbitrary.
-Recalling that each effective number function $\efN$ is uniquely associated with its counting function $\cf$ so that $\efN[\W]=\sum_{i=1}^\nrN \cf(c_i)$ (Theorem~1 of Ref.~\cite{Hor18A}), we define the ``quantum" effective numbers associated with $\dm$ as follows.
+Recalling that each effective number function $\efN$ is uniquely associated with its counting function $\cf$ so that $\efN[\W]=\sum_{i=1}^\nrN \cf(c_i)$ (Theorem~1 of Ref.~\cite{Hor18A}), we define {\em quantum effective numbers} associated with $\dm$ as follows.